 Template Contracts

-Smart contracts are immutable and if there is an error (e.g., developers’ mistake), they may need to be obsoleted by a newer improved smart contract.
-In order to avoid that, it is recommended to use template contracts that have been tested and debugged to reduce the chance of such errors.
+Smart contracts are immutable and if there is an error (e.g., developers’ mistake), they may need to be obsolete by a newer improved smart contract.
+To avoid that, following strategies can be applied to ensure safe and well-tested contracts:

+it is recommended to use template contracts that have been tested and debugged to reduce the chance of such errors.

 Template contracts are designed with more consideration and secured with several security checks.

 Templates may require specification of the throughput/bandwidth of the contract and depend on the governance, application of the contract and the stakeholders involved.

+Time-limited

+As discussed in clause 5.1.7, Eternal smart contracts can cause unwanted executions in future, Therefore smart contracts shall have internal and external ways to limit their lifetime.